ja-bru/E7_Py_Gear_Selector/README.md

 ### How to use

-A detailed how-to is available here.
+A detailed how-to is in progress.
+Here is a guide for [hero optimization via jupyter notebook](https://ja-bru.github.io/E7_Py_Gear_Selector/jupyter-walkthrough.html).

 ##### Requirements
 - Python 2.7 or higher